 Crawford County - This area includes two sources (and a third source in Sullivan County, IN).
 The highest modeled annual SO_2 emissions total for the Crawford County attainment/unclassifiable area was 9,625.37 tons, which occurred in 2017.
 These emissions resulted in a modeled design value of 118.2 μ g/m3 or 60.21% of the SO_2 NAAQS.
-Emissions from SO_2 sources in the area decreased to 4,874.62 tons in 2022 (-49.4%).
-Given the emission decrease in 2022, Illinois EPA recommends no additional modeling for the Crawford County attainment/unclassifiable area at this time.
+Emissions from SO_2 sources in the area decreased to 3,688.65 tons in 2023 (-61.7%).
+Given the emission decrease in 2023, Illinois EPA recommends no additional modeling for the Crawford County attainment/unclassifiable area at this time.

-Lake County - This area originally included eight sources; however, Bio Energy (Illinois) LLC is no longer operational.
-(Originally, this area also included Pleasant Prairie Generating Station, located in Kenosha County, WI.
-However, this facility is no longer operational).
-The highest modeled annual SO_2 emissions total for the Lake County attainment/unclassifiable area was 9,205.90 tons, which occurred in 2013.
-These emissions resulted in a modeled design value of 98.91 μ g/m3 or 50.38% of the SO_2 NAAQS.
-Emissions from SO_2 sources in the area decreased to 954.93 tons in 2022 (-89.6%).
-Given the emissions decrease in 2022, Illinois EPA recommends no additional modeling for the Lake County attainment/unclassifiable area at this time.
+Lake County - This area originally included nine sources (one in Kenosha County, WI); however, Bio Energy (Illinois) LLC and Pleasant Prairie Generating Station are no longer operational.
+The highest modeled annual SO2 emissions total for the Lake County attainment/unclassifiable area was 9,205.90 tons, which occurred in 2013.
+These emissions resulted in a modeled design value of 98.91 μg/m3 or 50.38% of the SO2 NAAQS.
+Emissions from SO2 sources in the area decreased to 119.74 tons in 2023 (-98.7%).
+Given the emissions decrease in 2023, Illinois EPA recommends no additional modeling for the Lake County attainment/unclassifiable area at this time.

 Granite City Area - This area includes seven sources, five of which are in Madison County, IL and two of which are in St. Clair County, IL.
 The highest modeled annual SO2 emissions total for the Granite City attainment/unclassifiable area was 2,345.30 tons, which occurred in 2014.
-These emissions resulted in a modeled design value of 190.93 μg/m3 or 97.25% of the SO2 NAAQS.
-Emissions from SO2 sources in the area decreased to 1,320.77 tons in 2022 (-43.7%).
-Given the emissions decrease in 2022, Illinois EPA recommends that no additional modeling be performed for the Granite City attainment/unclassifiable area at this time.
+These emissions resulted in a modeled design value of $190.93~\mu g/m^3$ or 97.25% of the SO_2 NAAQS.
+Emissions from SO_2 sources in the area decreased to 1,231.03 tons in 2023 (-47.5%).
+Given the emissions decrease in 2023, Illinois EPA recommends that no additional modeling be performed for the Granite City attainment/unclassifiable area at this time.

 Williamson County - This area includes two sources.
 The highest modeled annual SO_2 emissions total for the Williamson County attainment/unclassifiable area was 8,651.62 tons, which occurred in 2014.
 These emissions resulted in a modeled design value of 194.92 μ g/m3 or 99.29% of the SO_2 NAAQS.
-Emissions from SO_2 sources in the area decreased to 2,810.02 tons in 2022 (-67.5%).
-Given the emissions decrease in 2022, Illinois EPA recommends no additional modeling for the Williamson County attainment/unclassifiable area at this time.
+Emissions from SO_2 sources in the area decreased to 2,346.02 tons in 2023 (-72.9%).
+Given the emissions decrease in 2023, Illinois EPA recommends no additional modeling for the Williamson County attainment/unclassifiable area at this time.